mike-french/myrex/README.md

 ## Generators

-The NFA can also _generate_ strings that match the regular expression.
+The NFA can also _generate_ strings that match a regular expression.

 The same NFA is used for parsing and generation.
 Each process has separate rules for handling parser and generator traversals.